drewmccormack/ensembles/README.md

 		platform :ios, '7.0'
 		pod "Ensembles", "~> 1.0"

-To manually add Ensembles to your App's Xcode Project...
+To manually add the Ensembles static library to your App's Xcode Project...

 1. In Finder, drag the `Ensembles iOS.xcodeproj` project from the `Framework` directory into your Xcode project.
 2. Select your App's project root in the source list on the left, and then select the App's target.